Rochet2/AIO/README.md

 - See configuration settings on AIO.lua file.
 You can tweak both the server and client file respectively

 #Commands
 There are some commands that may be useful.
-On client side use `/aio help` to see a list of them and on server side use `.aio help`
+On client side use `/aio help` to see a list of them.
+On server side use `.aio help` to see a list of them.

 #Safety
 The messaging between server and client is coded to be safe